The Infectious Madness of Doctor Dekker: Reception

 On Metacritic, the PC and Nintendo Switch versions received positive reviews, and the PS4 version received mixed reviews.

 Adventure Gamers and Rock Paper Shotgun both compared the game to Her Story.
-Adventure Gamers said it adds a few new twists and includes more dialogue, and Rock Paper Shotgun wrote that it does not always elegantly succeed as meeting its goals.
+Adventure Gamers said it adds a few new twists and includes more dialogue, and Rock Paper Shotgun wrote that it does not always elegantly succeed at meeting its goals.
 For example, reviewer John Walker said that the game's parser misunderstands some obvious questions, though he felt that game remains "often very interesting" despite its limitations.
 Adventure Gamers concluded, "The Infectious Madness of Doctor Dekker is engrossing, disturbing and erudite, and though it's a little lacking in plot it's full of welcome ideas."
 Digitally Downloaded's reviewer said she was inspired to read H. P. Lovecraft's fiction because of the game's references to them; she considered these references to be its "shining point".
 Nintendo Life criticized the game's continuity errors.

 The game was nominated for TIGA awards for diversity and heritage.